cgevans/scikits-bootstrap/README.md

 - I am following semantic versioning.

-- Code should be black-formatted, should have type annotations that work in 3.7 through the latest stable Python, and PyPy3.
+- Code should be black-formatted, and should have type annotations that work in 3.7 through the latest stable Python, and PyPy3.

 - Docstrings should be in Numpy format.
 They should preferably include